hamogu/doc/source/examples/simobs/simobs.rst

 Below, we use the installed version of `SAOTrace`_, but to follow this example, you can equally well upload :download:`input_spec_saotrace.rdb` to `ChaRT`.
-`SAOTrace`_ itself is a very complex systems of many different parts.
-Here, we will explain the parameters used in this example, but we need to refer to the the `SAOTrace`_ documentation for details.
+`SAOTrace`_ itself is a very complex system of many different parts.
+Here, we will explain the parameters used in this example, but we need to refer to the `SAOTrace`_ documentation for details.

 We define the source in a file called ``saotrace_source.lua``: